fridiculous/estimators/README.rst

 Advanced Usage
 --------------

-Continuing with the above example, we can pull specific estimators or datasets
+Continuing with the above example, we can pull specific estimators or datasets from our database.
 ::

         from estimators import Estimator, DataSet

         # to return an estimator proxy object
         es = db.Session.query(Estimator).first()

         # return our fitted RandomForestClassifier
         es.estimator

         # to returns all datasets as proxy objects

         ds = db.Session.query(DataSet).all()
         ds[0].data

 But we can continue on to use all of sqlalchemy's expressions
 ::

         X_test_one = db.Session.query(DataSet).filter(DataSet.hash=='a381b220d0cd271d608a27eb52dfb654').first()
         y_test_one = db.Session.query(DataSet).filter(DataSet.hash=='fe773b5c53aec02fd98ffc65feb4714d').first()